jonasrothfuss/model_ensemble_meta_learning/README.md

-# Model-Agnostic Meta-Learning
+# Model-Ensemble Meta-Learning

-This repo contains code accompaning the paper, 	[Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks (Finn et al., ICML 2017)](https://arxiv.org/abs/1703.03400).
-It includes code for running the few-shot reinforcement learning experiments.

-For the experiments in the supervised domain, see  [this codebase](https://github.com/cbfinn/maml).
+This project is currently in the depelopment phase.

 ### Dependencies
-This code is based off of the rllab code repository and can be installed in the same way (see below).
+This code is based off of the rllab code repository as well as the maml_rl repository and can be installed in the same way (see below).
 This codebase is not necessarily backwards compatible with rllab.
 The MAML code uses the TensorFlow rllab version, so be sure to install TensorFlow v1.0+.

 ### Usage
 Scripts for running the experiments found in the paper are located in `maml_examples/`.